h0ssimo/h0ssimo.github.io/_drafts/articles/hossimo-s-special-how-to-expand-your-business-as-a-3d-artist-using-social-media.md

 _\~Direct Business_

 LinkedIn has its own purposes and use cases.
 I would suggest going for what they actually created this platform for.
 In my opinion, there are a few focal points which you should consider.

+Showcase your professional life in a single page, much like a CV, but with the power of referencing links to your projects and portfolio.
+Engaging in community and trying to share related articles to try to help other people expand their knowledge could greatly help your image as a professional artist.
+It's a practical thing that people who pass knowledge easily and comprehensively, are more suitable candidates for leading positions in the industry.

+So companies may reach out for you.
+And when they do, negotiate professionally.
+Choose your words carefully, weigh every word before you say it.
+Specifically be realistic and clear about deadlines and payment terms, as these two would be the most important factors for either side; considering the quality is already reached upon an agreement.

 ##### Merchandise and Personal Branding